sejaljaswal/Ecommerce_Follow_Along/README.md

 ✅ Frontend Product Card Component
 Designed and implemented a reusable Product Card component.
 Utilized props to dynamically render product details like name, image, and price.

 ✅ Homepage Layout for Products
 Created a responsive homepage to display multiple Product Cards.
 Used Grid/Flexbox for optimal layout and user experience.

-Milestone 9: Product Input Form 🚀
+# Milestone 9: Product Input Form 🚀
 ✅ Product Form Implementation
 Designed a form for adding product details such as name, price, and description.
 Implemented an option for uploading multiple product images.

 ✅ Database Integration
 Structured the form to send product data to the backend for storage in MongoDB.
 Ensured proper validation and error handling.

 ✅ README Update
 Documented Milestone 9 progress in this README file.
 This milestone focused on enabling product input, which is essential for expanding the e-commerce platform by allowing users to add new products dynamically.

+# Milestone 10: Product Schema and API Endpoint 🚀

+✅ Product Schema Implementation
+Defined a Product Schema in Mongoose.
+Implemented validation for fields like name, price, and image URL.

+✅ API Endpoint for Adding Products
+Created a POST endpoint to store product details in MongoDB.
+Ensured proper validation before saving the data.